 Loynes, C. (2010).
 The British Youth Expedition: cultural and historical perspectives.
 In Beames, S. (Ed.)
 Understanding Educational Expeditions.
 Rotterdam, Netherlands; Sense Publishers.

 Recent external roles

-- Member of LINE Strategic Research Group, Natural England; 2015 – present.
+- Member of the Outdoor Learning Strategic Research Network, Natural England; 2015 – present.

 - Member of Nature Connections Research Network; 2015 – present.

-- Chair of the European Institute for Experiential Learning and Outdoor Adventure Education
+- Vice-chair of the European Institute for Experiential Learning and Outdoor Adventure Education; 2018 - present.